Leo Roget: 1999–2001

-Stockport County (loan and permanent transfer)
+Stockport County

 On 1 March 2001, Roget joined First Division club Stockport County on a one-month loan, with a view to a permanent deal.
 He had been a target for the Hatters prior to the start of the 2000–01 season, but the club baulked at Southend United's valuation.
 He instantly went into the starting lineup and after the loan expired, the move was made permanent for an initial £50,000 fee.
 Roget finished the 2000–01 season with eight appearances.

 Roget was a regular in defence during the 2001–02 season and scored his first goal for the club with a late penalty in a 2–1 defeat to Sheffield United on 18 September 2001.
 Roget fell out of favour under manager Carlton Palmer in February 2002 was replaced in the team by new signing Dave Challinor.
 After turning down a £70,000 move to Chinese club Red Heart K, he joined Second Division club Reading on loan until the end of the 2001–02 season.
 He made his only appearance for the club with a start in a 0–0 draw with Swindon Town, in which three players were sent off.
 Roget was an unused substitute during the remainder of the season's matches and was part of the squad which sealed automatic promotion to the First Division on the final day of the season.

 At the end of the 2001–02 season, Roget's Stockport County contract was cancelled by mutual consent and he departed the club, having made 32 appearances and scored one goal during just over a year at Edgley Park.